 It is said he came up with the Worldchoice name after it changed from Artac, the group he became chairman and managing director of in 1992.

-But that achievement was mere gloss on a long and distinguished career in which Colin was credited with nothing short of shaping the future of the UK travel industry as we know it today.
+But that achievement was mere gloss on a long and distinguished career in which Heal was credited with nothing short of shaping the future of the UK travel industry as we know it today.

-Then, under new ownership following the merger with the Travel Trust Association which Colin led, a tribute praised him for his “fairness and integrity, but also for his boundless energy, passion and absolute love of all things travel”.
+Then, under new ownership following the merger with the Travel Trust Association which Heal led, a tribute praised him for his “fairness and integrity, but also for his boundless energy, passion and absolute love of all things travel”.

-In a fast moving industry Colin was, possibly unfairly, seen as the old guard.
+In a fast moving industry Heal was, possibly unfairly, seen as the old guard.
 But he was central to the formation of the Triton Travel Group in 2005 – an attempt to unite the independent travel sector to secure its future.

 He trailed the announcement of Triton by telling the trade media that it would “blow your socks off” and, despite its eventual disbanding, he always continued to believe it had been the right thing to do.